Zac Brown: Early life

-While still in high school, with James Taylor as his inspiration, Brown began playing solo gigs in local venues, performing country and pop cover songs.
+While still in high school, with James Taylor as his inspiration, Brown began playing solo gigs in local venues, performing as a rock band and country and pop cover songs.
 Brown attended the University of West Georgia, where he became a member of the Zeta Kappa chapter of the Kappa Alpha Order fraternity.
-He was also a camp counselor at Camp Mikell in Toccoa, Georgia, and Camp Glisson, a United Methodist summer camp and retreat center located in Dahlonega.
-Brown later founded Camp Southern Ground, a 501c3 non-profit camp in Fayetteville, Georgia.
+He was also a camp counselor at Episcopal Camp Mikell in Toccoa, Georgia, and Camp Glisson, a United Methodist summer camp and retreat center located in Dahlonega.
+Brown later founded Camp Southern Ground, a 501c3 nonprofit camp in Fayetteville, Georgia.

 Other ventures

+In 2012, Brown purchased Masterlink Studio (formerly Young 'Un Sound and Monument Recording Studios) in Nashville's Music Row and completely overhauled it to create Southern Ground Nashville, a recording studio for artists on Brown's Southern Ground record label.

 In 2017, Brown made an investment into the Stillhouse Creek Distillery in Lumpkin County, Georgia, which was later rebranded the Z. Brown Distillery.
 The distillery closed down on November 18, 2018.

 Brown appeared in a 2016 episode of Treehouse Masters on Animal Planet.
 In 2019, Brown appeared on the Lil Dicky charity single "Earth".

 Brown founded Southern Grind Knives, a knife company based out of Peachtree City, Georgia.
 The company specializes in hard-use tactical knives.